seancfoley/IPAddress/ipaddress.md

   - **Address data structures** including the trie, associative trie, corresponding sets and maps, providing additional address operations such as group containment operations, sorting operations, prefix block operations, and alternative subnet traversals

-  - **Integrate with the java primitive types and the standard java classes** `java.net.InetAddress`, `java.net.Inet6Address`, `java.net.Inet4Address`, and `java.math.BigInteger`.
+  - **Integrate with the standard types.
+For Java, this includes the primitive types and the standard classes** `java.net.InetAddress`, `java.net.Inet6Address`, `java.net.Inet4Address`, and `java.math.BigInteger`.  **For Go, this includes the primitive types and the Go SDK types** `net.IP`, `net.IPAddr`, `net.IPMask`, `net.IPNet`, `net.TCPAddr`, `net.UDPAddr`, and `big.Int`.

   - **Making address manipulations easy**, so you do not have to worry about longs/ints/shorts/bytes/bits, signed/unsigned, sign extension, ipv4/v6, masking, iterating, and other implementation details.

 &#8203;
 ## Code Examples

 This document provides in-depth and extensive documentation for the library, and includes some code snippets.
-However, for common use-cases, you may wish to go straight to the wiki <a href="https://github.com/seancfoley/IPAddress/wiki/Code-Examples" target="_blank">code examples which cover a wide breadth of common use-cases</a>.
+However, for common use-cases, you may wish to go straight to the <a href="https://github.com/seancfoley/IPAddress/wiki/Code-Examples" target="_blank">Java code examples</a> or <a href="https://github.com/seancfoley/ipaddress-go/wiki/Code-Examples" target="_blank">Go code examples</a> which cover a wide breadth of common use-cases.
 The code examples are focused more on covering common use-cases and operations, while this document is focused more on covering all areas in more detail with smaller code snippets.
 This document focuses more on one area at a time, while the examples are useful in showing how to combine the functionality to achieve various end results.

 &#8203;
 ## Supported IP Address Parsing Formats